Blotch3D/Blotch3D/README.md

 A: A sprite's matrix also affects its normals.
 By setting a dimension's scale to zero, you may have caused some of the normals to be zero'd out as well.

+Q: When I am zoomed-in a large amount, sprite and camera movement jumps.

+A: You are experiencing floating point precision errors in the positioning algorithms.
+About all you can do is "fake" being that zoomed in by, instead, moving the camera forward temporarily.
+Or simply don't allow zoom to go to that extreme.

+Q: Sometimes I see the polygons of sprites turn on and off randomly.

+A: The floating-point precision limitation of the depth buffer can cause this.
+Try increasing your near clip and/or decreasing your far clip so the depth buffer doesn't have to cover so much dynamic range.

 Rights
 ------